uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 Another mechanism for [authentication headers](https://github.com/uyuni-project/uyuni/pull/2136) is already in place which loads headers from a configuration file.
 We should analyze if it can be merged with the new implementation.

-### Implementation steps - Refresh repository authentication data

-RMT authentication data have a time to live (TTL).
-For this reason, we need to load new authentication data from the pay-as-you-go instance periodically.
-For that, a new taskomatic job needs to be defined to:
-  - Connect to pay-as-you-go instance and retrieve the authentication data
-  - Update existing data on Uyuni server

-## Manage ssh connection data to pay-as-you-go instance

-Since ssh connection data to pay-as-you-go instances are saved on Uyuni database a mechanism to manage it needs to be provided.
-Uyuni should have support to manage this data using the web UI or XML-RPC API.

-Supported operations:
-  - Remove ssh connection data
-    - Associated data in `suseCredentials` and `susesccrepositoryauth` should also be removed
-  - Update ssh connection data

 # Drawbacks
 [drawbacks]: #drawbacks